Source to Sea Kayak Journey in Montenegro and Albania

 Shkodra to the Adriatic Sea

-The final day of your adventure is here, with the Adriatic Sea inching ever closer while you paddle through the longest day of the trip.
-Bid farewell to Shkodra and head downriver, crossing back into Montenegro as the Bojana River widens to 197 ft, its waters fresh and crystal clear.
-For about 9 mi, you’ll paddle right along the border of Albania and Montenegro, the border line running straight down the middle of the river.
-Just a few miles from the sea, you’ll officially re-enter Montenegro and make the final push towards Ada Bojana and Velika Plaža, a stunning 8 mi stretch of sandy beach on the glistening Adriatic Sea.
+The final day of your adventure is here, with the Adriatic Sea inching ever closer as you paddle through the longest stretch of the trip.
+Bid farewell to Shkodra and head downriver, crossing back into Montenegro as the Bojana River widens to 200ft, its waters fresh and crystal clear.
+The inflow of the Drim River increases the flow and helps to propel you towards the sea.
+For around 9 miles, you’ll paddle right along the border between Albania and Montenegro, with the borderline running straight down the center of the river.
+Just a few miles from the coast, you’ll officially re-enter Montenegro and make the final push towards Ada Bojana and Velika Plaza – a stunning 8-mile sweep of sandy beach on the glistening Adriatic Sea.
 This is the finish line of your epic journey!
-After tackling 62 mi under your own steam, it’s time to unwind.
-Celebrate with a swim in the Adriatic Sea, a drink or some seafood at a beachside bar, and a well-deserved rest.
-Towards the end of the day, you'll drive back to Virpazar where it all began to spend your last night tucking into dinner and raising a toast to the incredible adventure you’ve just completed.
+After covering more than 62 miles under your own steam, it’s time to unwind.
+Celebrate with a swim in the Adriatic, a drink or some fresh seafood at a beachside bar, and a well-earned rest.
+Your final night is spent at a gorgeous hotel in Ulcinj on the Adriatic coast.
+Settle in here before tucking into dinner and raising a toast to the incredible adventure you’ve just completed.

 Day 7